renovatebot/renovate/docs/usage/configuration-options.md

 - Use `constraintsFiltering` on `dependencies`, not `devDependencies` (usually you do not need to be strict about development dependencies)
 - Do _not_ enable `rollbackPrs` at the same time (otherwise your _current_ version may be rolled back if it's incompatible)

+## copierOptions

+Configure how the `copier` manager invokes the CLI tool.

+The `copierOptions` configuration consists of six fields:

+### recopy

+By default, the manager uses `copier update --skip-answered --defaults` to update a templated project.
+Merge conflicts are warned about, but still result in a PR.
+This switch instructs the manager to use `copier recopy --skip-answered --defaults --overwrite` instead, which disables the smart update algorithm and overwrites any customizations.

+### skipTasks

+Instruct Copier to skip template tasks execution.
+Mind that they are only executed if the admin has enabled `copierTrust` in the self-hosted configuration.

+### data

+A mapping of arbitrary template variable names to their (string) values to pass to Copier.

+### dataFile

+The relative path of a YAML file to load Copier template variables from.
+Must be part of the repository.

+### skip

+An array of paths (globs) to skip updates from the Copier template on if they exist already in the respository.

+### exclude

+An array of paths (globs) that should not be copied from the Copier template.

 ## customDatasources

 Use `customDatasources` to fetch releases from APIs or statically hosted sites and Renovate has no own datasource.